nemosminer/NemosMiner/README.md

 running multiple cards its recommend to increase Virtual Memory 32gb-64gb is optimal

-thankyou to aaronsace for devoloping and maintaining "MultiPoolMiner" this is a free project feel free to donate be much appreciated:
+this is a free project feel free to donate be much appreciated:

 aaronsace = 1MsrCoAt8qM53HUMsUxvy9gMj3QVbHLazH